Read about cyproterone acetate, how you have it and other important information about taking this hormone therapy.

 - Triptorelin (Decapeptyl SR, Gonapeptyl Depot)

-If you are having cyproterone acetate with a luteinising hormone blocker, it is to stop what is called a flare reaction.
+You might have cyproterone acetate with a luteinising hormone blocker to stop what is called a flare reaction.
 When you first start taking LH blockers you actually make more testosterone for the first few days or weeks, which increases the symptoms of the prostate cancer.
 This soon settles down, and after a few weeks you stop making testosterone.
 Cyproterone acetate helps to reduce any cancer symptoms caused by this temporary increase in testosterone.

 Prostate cancer cells depend on the hormone testosterone in order to grow.
 Cyproterone lowers levels of testosterone in the body and also blocks testosterone from reaching the cancer cells.
 It slows or stops the growth of prostate cancer.